siefca/attribute-filters/README.md

 attribute values that changed recently and uses callbacks to do that.

-When the number of attributes that are altered in such a way increases, you can observe the same thing happening with your filtering methods.
+When the number of attributes that are altered in such a way increases, you can observe that the same thing is happening with your filtering methods.
 That's because each one is tied to some attribute.

 To refine that process you may write more generic methods for altering attributes.
 They should be designed to handle common operations and not be tied to certain attributes.
+Attribute Filters helps you do that.

 Let's see that in action.